thoughtbot/paperclip/README.md

 available [in English], [en español], and as [a video] recorded at RailsConf 2019.

+Alternatively, for existing projects, [Kreeti] (insecure link) is maintaining [kt-paperclip], an ongoing [fork of Paperclip].

 We will leave the Issues open as a discussion forum _only_.
 We do _not_ guarantee a response from us in the Issues.
+All bug reports should go to kt-paperclip.

 We are no longer accepting pull requests _except_ pull requests against the migration guide.
 All other pull requests will be closed without merging.